By almost all measures the single-family rental market appears to be booming.

 After signing up for a free account, simply enter the rental property address, connect bank accounts quickly and securely, and watch portfolio stats come to life.
 Stessa is already used by tens of thousands of investors who track over 190,000 properties with over $50 billion in asset value.

-Arbor Realty Trust also notes that the occupancy rate of single-family rentals averaged 94.5% in Q1 2021.
-SFR occupancy rates have been consistently increasing since 2011, although there is some variation on a quarter-over-quarter basis due to factors such as seasonality.
+Arbor Realty Trust also notes that the occupancy rate of single-family rentals averaged 95% in Q3 2021, with the SFR sector operating at or near full occupancy.
+In fact, SFR occupancy rates have been consistently increasing since 2011, although there is some variation on a quarter-over-quarter basis due to factors such as seasonality.

 One of the reasons that single-family occupancy rates keep increasing is due to the demand from young families.
 The Housing Perspectives report from the Joint Center for Housing Studies (JCHS) of Harvard University explains why the shift from owning to renting is occurring.